csci104/site/homework/hw3/index.md

 ##### Board File

-The board file will start with a line of two positive integers `x` and `y`, the width and height of the board.
+The board file will start with a line of two positive integers `x` and `y`, the number of rows and columns of the board.
 On the next line will be two positive integers `sx` and `sy`, **the 1-indexed x and y coordinates of the starting location**.
 We will make sure that `0 < sx <= x` and `0 < sy <= y`.
 Rows are numbered from top to bottom and columns from left to right.
 *Rows and columns are numbered starting 1 and not 0 for user accessibility*, though we recommend that you immediately convert to and use 0-indexing internally.

-After that, we will have `y` rows of exactly `x` characters each.
+After that, we will have `x` rows of exactly `y` characters each.
 Each character will be one of the following:

 - `.` indicating a normal square with no bonus.